kikidawson/CV/README.md

 ## Kiki Dawson

-I’ve always enjoyed the creativity involved in problem solving, which is why I gain the same type of satisfaction from mathematical and artistic subjects.
+I’ve always enjoyed the creativity involved in problem solving, which is why I gain the same type of satisfaction from both mathematical and artistic subjects.
 For me coding is an amalgamation of the two.

 Tech is a developing sector and forever evolving.
 This means there will always be something to learn so there is no chance of becoming stagnant.